puppetlabs/puppetdb/documentation/ha.markdown

         command_broadcast = true

-   It is important that your primary PuppetDB appear first in this list, so it will always be tried first when submitting new data from the Puppet master.
+   It is important that your primary PuppetDB appear first in this list, so it will always be tried first when submitting new data from the Puppet Server.

-4. Restart your PuppetDBs and your Puppet master.
+4. Restart your PuppetDBs and your Puppet Server.

 Deployment tips
 ----